A favourite preserve to enjoy with grilled meat or charcuterie!

 Peach chutney has long been one of my favourite preserves.
 It goes beautifully with roasted or grilled meats; peach and pork is a particularly pleasing combination.
 I prefer my chutneys on the tangy side; if you like them sweeter, you can increase the sugar slightly.
 The same goes for the heat – add more hot pepper flakes if you prefer.
 You could also substitute the peaches with pears or apricots in this recipe and get the same delicious results.

-4 cups of peeled, pitted, chopped peaches *
+- 4 cups (1 L) of peeled, pitted, chopped peaches*

 - In large, heavy-bottomed pot, heat oil over medium heat.
 Add onions, ginger, mustard seeds, cinnamon, cloves, salt, pepper, hot pepper flakes and lime.
 Stir often, until onions are softened and spices are fragrant (3 – 5 minutes).